-Four groups of 20 female A.SW (H-2s-T18b-/SnJ) mice received a single 0.5-ml intraperitoneal injection of one of the following: phosphate-buffered saline (PBS) as the negative control, pristane (2.6,10,14-tetramethylpentadecane) as the positive control, silicone gel (taken from a mammary implant), or Dimethicone.
-12 A pretest bleed was taken via orbital puncture prior to injection, after which blood samples were obtained post-injection once a month for 6 months.
-The mice were killed after 6 months of observation, and peritoneal macrophages were collected by lavage.
-Additionally, immunoprecipitation, fluorescent antinuclear antibody (FANA) microscopy, macrophage culture, kidney pathology, and ELISA immunoglobin analyses were performed.
-Although Dimethicone-treated mice did not produce lupus-associated antinuclear antibodies (observed in the controls) various antibody isotopes were observed within 2 months of injection.
-Immunoglobulin M (IgM) levels remained elevated compared to controls, and IgG1 and IgE serum levels were significantly elevated at 4 months in comparison to 5 - 6 months for the controls.
-Macrophages from negative control mice secreted little Interleukin-6 (IL-6), a pro-inflammatory cytokine, while pristane-, silicone gel-, and Dimethicone-treated mice spontaneously secreted IL-6 and also produced greater, dose-dependent amounts of IL-6 when cultured with lipopolysaccharide.
+Four groups of 20 female A.SW ($H-2^s-T18^b$ -/SnJ) mice received a single 0.5-ml intraperitoneal injection (i.p.) of one of the following: phosphate-buffered saline (PBS) as the negative control, pristane (2,6,10,14-tetramethylpentadecane) as the positive control, silicone gel (taken from a mammary implant), or Dimethicone.17 A pretest bleed was taken via orbital puncture prior to injection, after which blood samples were obtained post-injection once a month for 6 mos.
+The mice were killed after 6 mos of observation, and peritoneal macrophages were collected by lavage.
+Additionally, immunoprecipitation, fluorescent antinuclear antibody (FANA) microscopy, macrophage culture, kidney pathology, and enzyme-linked immunosorbent assay (ELISA) immunoglobin analyses were performed.
+Although Dimethicone-treated mice did not produce lupus-associated antinuclear antibodies (observed in the controls) various antibody isotopes were observed within 2 mos of injection.
+Immunoglobulin M (IgM) levels remained elevated compared to controls, and IgG1 and IgE serum levels were significantly elevated at 4 mos in comparison to 5 - 6 mos for the controls.
+Macrophages from negative control mice secreted little interleukin-6 (IL-6), a pro-inflammatory cytokine, while pristane-, silicone gel-, and Dimethicone-treated mice spontaneously secreted IL-6 and also produced greater, dose-dependent amounts of IL-6 when cultured with lipopolysaccharide.
 Suspected silicone droplets and expanded vacuoles within the glomeruli of treated mice kidneys also indicated capacity for systemic accumulation.
-The authors therefore hypothesized that silicone gels and Dimethicone are capable of inciting a local and systemic chronic inflammatory response.